Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

-This leads to another huge win, specially for queries that have a super rare token in the middle of it, this cuts the search space by a lot, making every single subsequent intersection faster.
+This leads to another huge win, especially for queries that have a super rare token in the middle of it.
+This cuts the search space by a lot, making every single subsequent intersection faster.

 # Here begins the fun
-Now that the boring stuff is past us, let's start the fun part...
-Again just as a reminder on how the intersection works: we do two phases of intersection, one for the conventional intersection and other for the bits that would cross the group boundary and in the end we merge this two.
+Now that the boring stuff is behind us, let's start the fun part.
+Again, just as a reminder on how the intersection works: we do two phases of intersection, one for the conventional intersection and another for the bits that would cross the group boundary, and in the end, we merge these two.

-In this section we will take a look at assembly, some cool tools to analyze this assembly, Simd (AVX512), differences in microarchitecture of AMD and Intel chips, emulation of instructions and a lot more.
-So again sorry to bother you with all of the previous stuff, but it was important.
+In this section, we will take a look at assembly, some cool tools to analyze this assembly, AVX-512, differences in the microarchitecture of AMD and Intel chips, emulation of instructions, and a lot more.
+So again, sorry to bother you with all of the previous stuff, but it was important.

-For you better understanding on how the two intersection phases work, let's start with the naive version and build our way to the Simd one.
+For your better understanding of how the two intersection phases work, let's start with the naive version and build our way to the simd one.

 The intersection used by the search function is a generic, and the type needs to implement the `Intersect` trait.